The bladder's in the pelvis. It's a hollow, muscular organ. It stores urine until you pass it from the body. Bladder cancer is cancer in this organ.

 - Rubber, leather, and textiles

-- Exposure to arsenic
+- Exposure to arsenic in drinking water

-- Radiation treatment of the pelvis
+- Radiation therapy to the pelvis

 - Blood in the urine